chetangautamm/docker-demo/README.md

 # docker-demo
-Docker image creation and push on dockerhun
+Docker image creation and push on dockerhub